ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     ![Regedit](/images/windows-ahci/Regedit.png)

-1. In the right column, double-click on the Start key, and change its value to 0.
+1. In the right column, double-click the `Start` key, and change its value to `0`.

-1. Double-click on the iaStorV entry in the left column to expand it, select the StartOverride entry, and then in the right column, change the value of the key 0 to 0.
+1. Double-click the `iaStorV` entry in the left column to expand it and select the `StartOverride` entry.

+1. In the right column, change the value of the key `0` to `0`.

     ![Regedit override](/images/windows-ahci/Regedit-override-dword.png)